 - Players cannot take more than two steps without dribbling in order to complete a pass

-Passing can be done with an overhand motion or underhand motion.
-Throwing overhand will help a player throw the ball with more force and accuracy at larger distances.
+Passing can be done with an overhead motion or underhand motion.
+Throwing overhead will help a player throw the ball with more force and accuracy at longer distances.
 Throwing underhand is great for quick passes that are short distances or to create diversions in order to get players open.
-Basketball players often use overhand passes when inbounding the ball as it is the most effective way to not turn the ball over.
+Basketball players often use overhead passes when inbounding the ball as it is the most effective way to not turn the ball over.

 An opening or gap is an area on the court that is not being guarded by the defense.
 Passing allows the offense to find openings on the court for easy shots to be taken.
 Players can also cut in order to get open for passes or to have lead passes that lead to immediate baskets.

 Basketball Game Clock

 The game clock keeps track of time in each quarter.
 Teams should choose to pass the ball if they want to let the game clock tick.
 This can be an effective method of controlling time late in the 4th quarter.
 This is a technique that is specifically used with the lead.
 When trailing it is important to make sure you manage the clock in order to give yourself enough time to get back in the game.

 Passing helps the offense control the ball and find weaknesses in the defense early in the game.
 As a coach, if you're playing a new team, passing will help you discover what type of defense the other team is playing, like zone or man to man coverage.
 It can also help to understand which players they are most worried about defensively and whether they are double-teaming them or not.
 Good passing can take strong defenses off of their normal gameplan.